huhanGitHub/huhanGitHub.github.io/_pages/about.md

 Fell free to drop me an email: han.hu@monash.edu, agmaiofhuhan@gmail.com if you would like to talk to me.

-## Job Market
+## Actively Seeking Full-time Employment

-I am on the job market now, actively looking for a **research scientist** or **postdoc** position in app analysis, LLM or related fields.
+I am on the job market now, actively seeking positions as a **Research Scientist**, **Research Engineer** or **Postdoc**.
+My areas of interest include Code Generation, App Analysis, the establishment of LLM benchmarks and datasets, LLM-driven product development or related fields.
 I am particularly drawn to industry-driven projects and positions in industry that prioritize practical applications over solely contributing top-tier publications.
 While I am deeply involved in research, I am very confident in my coding and communication skills.
+Before starting my PhD, I accumulated one year of full-time work experience as a Research & Developer in industry.

 ## Publications